Name: Northern Illinois University

 Founded: May 22nd, 1895 as Northern Illinois State Normal School

-Lol, “normal” school: Yes, it sounds funny, but for whatever reason, that was the terminology at the time for a school that existed to train schoolteachers.
+Wait, “normal” school?
+Yes, it sounds funny, but for whatever reason, that was the terminology at the time for a school that existed to train schoolteachers.
+They stopped with the silliness in the 1920s and went to “Northern Illinois State Teachers College” and then “Northern Illinois State College” in the 1950s.
+They didn’t get to be a university until 1957.

 Why “Huskies”?: In 1899, they were known as the Profs, a name that referenced the early focus of the university’s as a teachers’ college.
 In 1920, the nickname changed again to be the Cardinals, and in the 1930s the team was known as the Evansmen.
 This nickname paid homage to George G. “Chick” Evans, a man who helped to modernize the athletics department, and who was one of four men on a committee that picked the name “Huskies.”
 Shouts to Chick for being willing to move the nickname away from something that honored him, apparently.
 It’s worth noting that the usual singular form of huskies is husky, BUT the singular form of NIU’s “Huskies” is “Huskie.”
 It seems to have originated in 1940 with the original decision to become the Huskies.